Cloudxtreme/nginx-lm/readme.md

 Windows and OSX are not supported. nginx-lm might or might not work with them, nobody cares.

 root access is required for stuff like writing config files, issuing `service nginx reload` etc.

+**Note**:

+nginx-lm currently assumes that in the directory where nginx config is stored, there exists either a single `conf.d` directory meant to be holding config files with the `.conf` extension referenced in the `nginx.conf` file, OR a `sites-available` and `sites-enabled` directory with `nginx.conf` including all files from `sites-enabled` with whatever extension.

+One of these is the default directory structure verified on the following distros:

+ - Mint
+ - Debian
+ - Ubuntu
+ - openSUSE
+ - Fedora
+ - CentOS

+Please do not change that structure, it can break nginx-lm.

+**Arch Linux users**:

+Arch's default nginx config provides only a barebones config structure, and you must manually execute the instructions provided at [the official Arch wiki](https://wiki.archlinux.org/index.php/Nginx#Managing_server_entries), replacing `servers` with `sites` in the directory names.

 # stability status